 The glory days of Blackburn Rovers have long since faded from view, but the small troop of faithful romantics out there might well take some bijou of comfort from the innocent belief that the majestic dreams of their beloved club’s past are a great deal more palatable than the grim reality of the present.

-Sometimes it can pain a fan to reflect back on the better times.
+Sometimes it can pain fans to reflect back on the better times.
 They paint nostalgic pictures, steeped in a mix of contrast and colour, but there are special players that can make the reflection all worthwhile and for Rovers, Damien Duff is certainly one of those.

 Once a powerhouse of English football, the Blue and White Army used to be a competitive outfit that were rarely a walkover for anybody on their day.
 Now, they are currently struggling in the Championship, destined to live out yet another season struggling in one of the most challenging tiers in European football.
 To make matters worse, they are miles off the pace of their biggest rivals Burnley who look on course to gain automatic promotion to the Premier League.